 - Tropical Hibiscus

-This evergreen shrub blooms all year round in tropical climates or areas with no frost.
+This evergreen Hibiscus bush, shrub, or tree blooms all year round in tropical climates or areas with no frost.
 The petals have a slight ruffle and are:

 - Bright Pink

 - Golden Yellow

 … and may change color as the plant grows older.